-Isomorphic is an award-winning film production company that captures unscripted human relationships.
-Isomorphic's original work has won six national awards and has garnered attention on NPR, The New Yorker, Huffington Post, and BuzzFeed.
+Isomorphic is an award-winning film production company that marshals feature film professionals to help clients create affecting marketing communications using non-actors.
+Our work has won six national awards and garnered attention on NPR, The New Yorker, Public Radio International, Huffington Post, and BuzzFeed.

 "With Elliot I don't even have to have a good idea to get a great video.
 It's basically guaranteed it will be great."
 Ogi Kavazovic | Senior VP, Marketing, Flatiron